AnimaLibera/GeneralPurposeLicense/README.md

 ## Core Legal Terms

 ### Knowledgesharing 🌊
-In the Case the Licensee develops **new Features or Benefits** for the Software, or derived Software or Services, he shares his Knowledge with the Licenser and frees the Licenser from Intellectual Property Protection.
+In the Case the Licensee develops **new Features or Benefits** for the Software, or material derived Software or Services, he shares his Knowledge with the Licenser and frees the Licenser from Intellectual Property Protection.

 ### Brandingsharing 🔥
-In the Case of **Marketing** the Software, or derived Software or Services, the Licensee shares his Brandingpower with the Licenser.
+In the Case of **Marketing** the Software, or material derived Software or Services, the Licensee shares his Brandingpower with the Licenser.

 ### Profitsharing 🌳
-In the Case of **Commercialization** of the Software, or derived Software or Services, the Licensee shares 50 Basispoints of his Profit with the Licenser.
+In the Case of **Commercialization** of the Software, or material derived Software or Services, the Licensee shares 50 Basispoints of his Profit with the Licenser.

 ## Complementary Legal Terms